imsteev/soundcloud-chrome-extension/README.md

 }
 ```

-To actually load this extension into Chrome as a developer, go to chrome://extensions/ in your Chrome browser,
+To actually load this extension into Chrome, go to chrome://extensions/ in your Chrome browser,
     and click "Load unpacked extension...".
 Select the directory of the project and you should be ready to go!

 ### Suggestions